eneroth/git-externals/README.markdown

         .gitexternals
         .gitignore

+This is because the SVN repositories are automatically added to *.gitignore*.

-When the git project is cloned, all the user has to do is to run _python3 git-externals.py_ again to restore the directory structure to the above version.
+When the git project is cloned, all the user has to do is to run _python3 git-externals.py_ again to restore the project to a structure identical to your own.

 ## Usage